-Sync - Revamp of a project management dashboard experience for Colliers
+Sync - Redesigning on-the-go project management dashboard experience for Colliers

 My Role